 Setting up Snapchat

-- Accept the Terms and Conditions for Mobile App Conversion Recording and click Accept.
+- Review the Snapchat Terms and Conditions for Mobile App Conversion Tracking (MAST), if agreeable to you click Accept.

 - The General Settings step in the Integration tab is mandatory for all partners

 - All the rest of the steps are either descriptive or optional